CALL FOR INTERNATIONAL EXPERTS/ORGANISATIONS IN PCVE

 - Communication – This chapter is to address the issue of violent extremist narratives and how they are employed by extremist/terrorist organisations for recruitment.
 This component could be followed up by two or more case studies.
 The chapter should also explore the process and methods of designing and disseminating counter-narratives.
 A discussion of how extremist/terrorist organisations use modern technology maximise their messaging and reaching new demographics as well as a snapshot of counter measures that exist in the world is also seen as an integral part of this chapter.

 - A postgraduate degree or equivalent with relevant work experience in International relations, Security, Education and/or equivalent/ relevant work experience in aforementioned fields;

-- Experience of drafting and delivering subject specific training modules;
+- Experience of drafting and delivering subject specific materials;

 3. Performance indicators

-The indicators reflecting the international expert’s/organizations performance are: good planning and execution of the assignment, timely presentation of results and outputs, quality of the curricula to be provided to the project team and the trainings delivered.
+The indicators reflecting the international expert’s/organizations performance are good planning and execution of the assignment, timely presentation of results and outputs, quality of the document to be provided to the project team.

-4. Experts/organizations will be selected by the project team based on Resume and Letter of Intent.
-The letter of intent should include a list of topics for the module and budget estimates for the completion of the task.
-We advise the applicant to break the budget in detailed lines and provide the justified budget, with narrative.
+4. Experts/organizations will be selected by the project team based on the resume and the letter of intent where candidates shall be expected to propose their changes and justification for the case studies they plan to explore.
+The letter of intent should also include a budget estimate and the timeline for the completion of the task.
+The final document is to be submitted to GCSD no later than 30 March, 2021.
 There is no specific template for the budget and each applicant could use the convenient format.
-CVs and cover letters are to be sent to email@example.com with the following subject line: GCSD PCVE – 003
+CVs and cover letters are to be sent to firstname.lastname@example.org with the following subject line: GCSD PCVE – 004